Shopping in Athens - A Detailed Guide on Shopping in the Greek Capital

 5. Kolonaki District

-Another destination for luxury street shopping, like Ermou Street, is the neighbourhood of Kolonaki.
+Another destination for luxury street shopping, like Ermou Street, is the neighborhood of Kolonaki.
 A stroll away from Omonia Square, it is nestled close to Lycabettus hill.
 It is an affluent district, so everything, from its shops and bars to its cafes and restaurants, is upscale.
-It is the abode of high-end labels, both international brands and rising Greek designers.
-Hence, though the boutique merchandise will burn a hole in your pocket, you will get comparatively good deals on first copies and second-hand items from luxury brands like Hermes, Chanel, Gucci, Dior, Louis Vuitton, Prada, Marc Jacobs and Stella McCartney to name a few.
-The shops are the contemporary part of this tranquil neighbourhood.
-Its other side, the historical side, is made of grand museums and art galleries.
+It is the abode of high-end labels, international brands, and rising Greek designers.
+Hence, though the boutique merchandise will burn a hole in your pocket, you will get comparatively good deals on first copies and second-hand items from luxury brands like Hermes, Chanel, Gucci, Dior, Louis Vuitton, Prada, Marc Jacobs, and Stella McCartney to name a few.
+The shops are the contemporary part of this tranquil neighborhood.
+Its other side, the historical side, comprises grand museums and art galleries.
 On Fridays, the street transforms into a farmer's market.
-From 7 in the morning till 2 in the afternoon, it will be swamped with vendors selling freshly produced fruits and vegetables alongside fish, honey, flowers and handmade delicacies.
+From 7 in the morning till 2 in the afternoon, it will be swamped with vendors selling freshly produced fruits and vegetables alongside fish, honey, flowers, and handmade delicacies.

 Location: Kolonaki, Athens 115 21, Greece